 Utah Law Review, Forthcoming

-Mississippi College School of Law Research Paper
+Mississippi College School of Law Research Paper No. 2014-03

 The SEC is poised to take action in the face of compelling evidence that corporate insiders are availing themselves of rule-sanctioned Trading Plans to beat the market.
 These Trading Plans allow insiders to trade while aware of material nonpublic information.
 Since the market advantage insiders have enjoyed from Plan trading can be traced to loopholes in the current regulatory scheme, increased enforcement of the existing rules cannot address the issue.
 But simply tweaking the existing rule structure to close these loopholes would not work either.
 This is because the SEC adopted the current rule as a part of a delicate compromise with the courts in the “use versus possession” debate over the proper test of scienter for insider trading liability.
 The current rule reflects the SEC’s preferred test (mere “awareness”), but it provides for Trading Plans as an affirmative defense in order to pass judicial scrutiny.
 Thus, any attempt to simply close the loopholes in Trading Plans while maintaining the awareness test would upset this delicate compromise.
 Only a comprehensive change to the current insider trading enforcement regime can address the issue.